 2) Submit Application Form with Application Fee*.

-4) If applicable, the student will return and complete diagnostic testing.
-The Diagnostic Testing Fee* is due at that time.
+4) An entrance test will also be administered on that day.
+The Testing Fee* is due at that time.

 5) Application materials and test results will be evaluated by administration.
 If entrance requirements are met, a recommendation for acceptance will be forwarded to the KCS Board for final approval.

 6) Upon notification of acceptance, the Entrance Fee* is to be paid.
 An Annual Registration form, Enrollment Contract, Emergency Medical and General Permission form, and the Health Evaluation Report (completed by a physician) must be submitted before the admission procedure is complete.

 7) Tuition and any other applicable fees will be billed and are due at the beginning of each semester*.

 * See the current Tuition and Fee schedule for amounts